 Minimum requirements for application are listed below, as well as qualities that make an applicant more competitive:

 - Minimum: Current UF undergraduate from any major

 - Competitive applicants will also have noteworthy and relvant volunteer, service, or other public health-related experiences, excellent letters of recommendation, and a clear interest in the program and concentration.

-- Have a minimum overall GPA of 3.2
+- Minimum: Overall GPA of 3.2

 How to apply:

-- Submit resume
+- Current resume